nus-cs2113-AY2324S2/ip/docs/README.md

 Examples:
 - mark 1

+Tip: You can perform _list_ to view the current list of tasks before choosing which one to mark as done.

 ### Unmark a task (set as not done): unmark

 Unmarks the specifed task in the task list (set as not done)